Zzeana/Financial-Tracker/README.md

 # Financial-Tracker

-The Expense Tracker is a web application designed to help users manage their expenses efficiently.
+The Financial Tracker is a web application designed to help users manage their expenses efficiently.
 It allows users to add, view, and delete expenses while also visualizing them through a categorical breakdown chart.

 ## Features